skip to content

 Face-coverings

-We encourage staff and students to consider wearing a face covering when coming into contact with people at an increased risk of catching a communicable disease and show on-going consideration for individuals who wish to continue wearing a face covering.
+Face-coverings help to reduce distribution of the airborne particles that spread COVID-19.
+We encourage staff and students to consider wearing a face covering when coming into contact with people at an increased risk of catching a communicable disease.
+Please show consideration for individuals who wish to continue wearing a face covering.

 Increased vulnerability